ACCEPTING CASES NATIONWIDE

 A potential payout could help cover costs associated with addressing 1,4-dioxane contamination, including:

-• Remediation of existing water supply
+• Remediation of the existing water supply

 • Mechanisms to prevent future contamination